getify/You-Dont-Know-JS/getting-started/ch1.md

 Transpilation and polyfilling are two highly effective techniques for addressing that gap between code that uses the latest stable features in the language and the old environments a site or application needs to still support.
 Since JS isn't going to stop improving, the gap will never go away.
 Both techniques should be embraced as a standard part of every JS project's production chain going forward.

+## Interpretation or Compilation

+A long-debated question for code written in JS: is it an interpreted script or a compiled program?

+The majority opinion seems to be that JS is an interpreted (scripting) language.
+But the truth is more complicated than that.

+Let's consider the question in more detail.

+First, why do people even debate or care about this?
+Why does it matter?

+For much of the history of programming languages, "interpreted" languages and "scripting" languages have been looked down as inferior compared to their compiled counterparts.
+The reasons for this acrimony are numerous, including a perception of lack of performance optimization, as well as dislike of certain language characteristics, such as scripting languages generally using dynamic typing instead of the "more mature" statically typed languages.

+Languages typically considered in the "compiled" category usually produce a portable (binary) representation of the program that is distributed for execute later.
+Since we don't really see that same model with JS -- we distribute the source code, not the binary form -- many claim that disqualifies JS from the category.
+In reality, the distribution model for a program's "executable" form has become drastically more varied and equally less relevant over the last few decades; to the question at hand, it doesn't really matter so much anymore what form of a program gets passed around.

+These misinformed claims and criticisms should be set aside.
+The real reason it matters to have a clear picture on whether JS is interpreted or compiled relates to the nature of how errors are handled.

+Historically, scripted or interpreted languages were executed in generally a top-down and line-by-line fashion; there's typically not an initial pass through the program to process it before execution begins.
+In those languages, an error on line 5 is not discovered until lines 1 through 4 have already executed.
+Notably, that error on line 5 might be due to a runtime condition, such as some variable or value having an unsuitable value for an operation, or it may be due to a malformed statement/command on that line.
+Depending on context, deferring error handling to the line the error occurs on may be a desirable or undesirable effect.

+Compare that to languages which do go through a processing step (typically, called parsing) before any execution occurs.
+In that scenario, an invalid command (such as broken syntax) on line 5 would be caught during this parsing, before any execution has begun, and none of the program would run.
+For catching syntax (or otherwise "static") errors, generally it's preferred to know about them ahead of any doomed partial execution.

+So what do "parsed" languages have in common with "compiled" languages?
+First, all compiled languages are parsed.
+So a parsed language is quite a ways down the road toward being compiled already.
+In classic compilation theory, the last remaining step after parsing is code generation: producing an executable form.

+Once any source program has been fully parsed, it's very common that its subsequent execution will, in some form or fashion, include a translation from the parsed form of the program -- usually called an Abstract Syntax Tree (AST) -- to that executable form.

+In other words, parsed languages usually also have code generation before execution, so it's not that much of a stretch to say that, in spirit, it's a compiled language.

+JS source code is parsed before it is executed.
+The specification requires as much, because it calls for "early errors" -- statically determined errors in code, such as a duplicate parameter name -- to be reported before the code starts executing.
+Those errors cannot be recognized without the code having been parsed.

+So JS is a parsed language, but is it compiled?
+In general, the answer is closer to yes than no. The parsed JS is converted to an optimized (binary) form, and that "code" is subsequently executed; the engine does not commonly switch back into line-by-line execution mode after it has finished all the hard work of parsing.

+To be specific, this "compilation" produces a binary byte code (of sorts), which is then handed to a "JS virtual machine" to execute.
+Some like to say this VM is "interpreting" the byte code... but then that means Java, which also runs via a VM, is also intrepreted rather than compiled.
+That contradicts the typical impression that Java is a compiled language.

+Another wrinkle is that JS engines employ multiple layers of JIT (Just-In-Time) processing, which again could reasonably be labeled either "compilation" or "interpretation".
+It's actually a fantastically complex situation under the hood of a JS engine.

+So what do all these nitty gritty details boil down to?

+Consider the entire context of how a JS source program is handled: the moment it leaves a developer's editor, it gets transpiled by Babel, then packed by Webpack, then undergoes half a dozen build processes, then it gets delivered in that very different form to a JS engine, and then that engine parses the code to an AST, then the engine converts that AST to a kind-of byte code, then that byte code is converted even further by the optimizing JIT compiler, and finally the JS VM executes the code.

+Is that more like an interpreted, line-by-line script (such as Bash), or is that more like a compiled language that's processed in one-to-several passes first, before execution?

+I think it's clear that in spirit, if not in actuality, JS is a compiled language.

+And again, the reason that matters is, since JS is compiled, it means we are informed of static errors (such as malformed syntax) before our code is executed.
+That is a substantively different interaction model than typical "scripting" programs.